Research Assistant Expectations & Resources

 RAs are expected to:

-• If you have a known conflict, please email the Lab Manager at least two days in advance and change it on the "RA shifts" google calendar once it is approved.
+• If you have a known conflict, please let the Lab Manager(s) know at least two days in advance

-• Shifts should be rescheduled via email or slack with the Lab Manager, not in person-- they are managing many people's schedules and it's impossible to remember them only via word mouth
+• Shifts should be rescheduled via email or slack with the Lab Manager, not in person-- they are managing many people's schedules and it's impossible to remember them only via word of mouth

-• Spend no more than ~5 in lab hours per week on tasks related to your mentor's project or thesis project; at least 5 of your in lab hours are dedicated to lab-general tasks (recruiting, hopping in on visits, VIHI transcriptions)
+• Spend no more than ~5 in lab hours per week on tasks related to your mentor's project or thesis project; at least 5 of your in lab hours are dedicated to lab-general tasks (recruiting, hopping in on visits, transcriptions)

 • Communicate effectively